vsimakhin/web-logbook/README.md

 - Note: Likely the last release of v3 before version 4.
 - Update: Golang and npm packages updated; applied security patches.

-## [3.22.0] - 10.01.2026

-- New: Automatically set PIC time to total time for new records when PIC name is Self.
-- New: Aircraft categories can now define time fields that are automatically filled when creating a new record.

-## [3.21.2] - 08.01.2026

-- Fix: Error when selecting license category and the list of categories is empty.
-- Fix: (MySQL) removed default value for `TEXT` fields which caused error during schema update.

-## [3.21.1] - 04.01.2026

-- Fix: Corrected expiry date calculation for landing-based rules.

-## [3.21.0] - 31.12.2025

-- New: Added a `Sign` menu item to the Flight Record page, allowing flight records to be signed by an instructor or examiner.
-The signature now appears in the PDF logbook.
-- Update: Some code optimization, added error page.
-- Update: `Person Role` selector now uses the dynamic roles listed from the database instead of static defaults or manual settings.
-- New: Added Tags field to flight records.
-Tags are visible in the logbook table and available as filters on the `Map` and `Dashboard` pages.

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)